taowenwei/mongodb-grafana-plugin/INSTALL.md

 npm install
 ```

-open the repo from visual studio code. the backend is in the `backend` folder. it is default hardcoded to use port number 4000 and a `launch.json` has been provided. just `Run | Start Debugging` from menu bar
+open the repo from visual studio code. the backend is in the `backend` folder. it is default hardcoded to use port number 4000 and a `launch.json` has been provided. just `Run | Start Debugging` from menu bar. you can set a breakpoiint at [code](./backend/index.mjs#L15)

 <img src="./imgs/backend-debug.png" alt="plugin" style="zoom: 50%;" />

 7. save the database connection

-go back to setp 5, click on the `Save & test` button.
+click on the `Save & test` button. your breakpoint in step 6 shall be triggered

 <img src="./imgs/config-done.png" alt="plugin" style="zoom: 50%;" />